Miss Gail! You cry, the distress coloring your tone, tears in your eyes, lips trembling…

 Why can’t I get the print book in the size I desire most?

-Why is this book slightly bigger/smaller than this other book of yours?
+Why is this book slightly bigger/smaller than other books by the same author?

 I know honey, I’m a little anal too.
 I get your pain.
 I do.